AH-Merii/Equipment-Room-Layout-Optimization/brainstorming.md

 - What about using engineering metrics such as cooling efficiency, or pressure drops/ head loss, energy consumption etc..

 - What if come up with a complexity metric that penalizes complex designs.

+- Another way to score/normalize for pipe length, would be to take the shortest path to the required component, using the components library mentioned earlier, where we have a bunch of for example predefined pipes with certain characterisitics to pick from.
+This way we find the "optimal" shortest path, vs the actual path we propose that also has to consider the other paths.

 - But most importanty we need a baseline,